-The complaints log was viewed for 2016-2017 to date, with four complaints logged.
-Review of all complaints during the inspection supported appropriate processes in place for complaints review and resolution.
+The complaints log was viewed for 2016-2017 to date, with one complaint logged.
+Review of this complaint during the inspection supported appropriate processes in place for complaints review and resolution.

 Discussion with the manager confirmed that systems were in place to ensure that notifiable events were investigated and reported to RQIA or other relevant bodies appropriately.
-A range of incidents had occurred since the previous inspection and were appropriately reported to RQIA.
-Review of records during inspection supported robust records maintained in respect of each individual matter.
+Two incidents had occurred since the previous inspection and were appropriately reported to RQIA.

-The inspector reviewed the monthly monitoring reports for September and October 2017.
+The inspectors reviewed the monthly monitoring reports for September and October 2017.
 The reports evidenced that the operations manager is delegated to complete this process.
 The reports are shared with the agency manager for implementation.
 Monthly monitoring was found to be in accordance with minimum standards with feedback from service users, relatives, staff members and commissioners.
 Three care staff spoken with during inspection indicated that they felt supported by their manager and senior team.
 Staff confirmed they are kept informed regarding service user updates/changes and any revision to policies and procedures.
 Staff also stated they are kept informed when update training is required.
 Staff discussed quality monitoring, supervision, annual appraisal and training processes as supportive and informative in providing quality care to service users.